devopsspiral/KubeLibrary/README.md

     [Documentation]  Test if all pods in kube-system initiated correctly and are running or succeeded [Tags]    cluster    smoke
     Given kubernetes API responds
-    When getting pods in "kube-system"
+    When getting all pods in  "kube-system"
     Then all pods in "kube-system" are running or succeeded

 Grafana has correct version